astlouys/Pico-Green-Clock/README.md

-# NOTE: For those looking for a "Network Time Protocol" (NTP) clock with many features, you may want to take a look at my "Pico-RGB-Matrix" repository...
+# NOTE: For those looking for a "Network Time Protocol" (NTP) clock with many features, you may want to take a look at astlouys "Pico-RGB-Matrix" repository...

 # Pico Green Clock
 Firmware Version 10.10 released 28-DEC-2024